A rental agreement is a contract between a landlord and a tenant for leasing residential or commercial property.

 Rhode Island | 2 days | Any actual notice | No |

-South Carolina | 24 hours | Any actual notice | No full waiver for notice, but some partial waivers available |
+South Carolina | 24 hours | Any actual notice | No full notice waiver, BUT no notice requirement for some pre-announced services |

-South Dakota | 24 hours (by custom, not strict legal requirement) | Any actual notice | Yes, but disfavored by law enforcement |
+South Dakota | 24 hours (customary; not strict legal requirement) | Any actual notice | Yes, BUT disfavored by law enforcement |

 Tennessee